ndjinga/CoreFlows/Documentation/PhysicalModels/TransportEq.md

-* The class \ref TransportEquation implements a scalar advection equation for the enthalpy of a fluid.
+* The class [TransportEquation](../../Models/inc/TransportEquation.hxx) implements a scalar advection equation for the enthalpy of a fluid.
 The fluid can be either steam or liquid water around 1 bar or 155 bars.

 * \subpage ExampleTransportEqPage "Here are C and Python example scripts"